Using the CIWA Scale: FAQ and Best Practices for Facilities

 How Is the CIWA Scale Administered?

-How Is CIWA Scored?
+How Is CIWA Scoring Calculated?
 Example

-Scenario: You walk into a patient’s room to conduct a CIWA assessment.
+Example Scenario: You walk into a patient’s room to conduct a CIWA assessment.
 Upon entering the patient’s room, you notice sweat dripping from their forehead and tremors when they extend their arms.
 You ask the patient to recite their name, the date, and location, and they answer all three questions correctly.
 Throughout the assessment, you notice the patient frequently fidgeting their arms while seated.
 As you go through the remainder of the questions on the assessment, the patient also reports:

-• Mild nausea
+• Mild nausea.

-• Feelings of nervousness
+• Feelings of nervousness.

-• Slight numbness in their arms and legs
+• Slight numbness in their arms and legs.

-• No abnormal sound disturbances
+• No abnormal sound disturbances.

-• That the room light is too bright
+• That the room light is too bright.

-• Mild heaviness in their head
+• Mild heaviness in their head.

-Scoring:
+Example CIWA Scoring:

 Based on the example above and the assigned point systems outlined on the full CIWA tool, we’ll provide ratings for each item in the table below.
+The total score is calculated by adding up the points assigned to each item.

-CIWA-AR Scoring
+CIWA-Ar Scoring

 Nausea/Vomiting 1 (mild nausea and no vomiting)